top of page

 logos_fujitsu.png

-Fujitsu is a global technology services company that has 130,000 employees and revenues of $32bn.
-While 70% of their revenues come from Japan, they are truly global with a presence in over 180 countries.
-Technology Services comprises 65% of their revenues (the other being products).
+Fujitsu is a global technology services company with 113,000 employees and IT services revenues of $14.5bn.
+71% of their revenues come from Japan, while Europe represents 18%.
+They are truly global with a presence in over 180 countries.
 Sustainability is high on their agenda with their global mission statement being - to make the world more sustainable by building trust in society through innovation.
-After a few declining quarters, Fujitsu services returned to growth in the last quarter.

 Main Sectors